 Checklists help us to manage complexity

 You and I live in the era, in which complexity has overcome our ability to remember all the necessary things for doing something which requires expertise.
-We have a natural ability to deal with approximately ten pieces of information.
-Bigger amount of information exceeds the capacity of our working memory.
+You have a natural ability to deal with approximately ten pieces of information.
+Bigger amount of information exceeds the capacity of your working memory.
 Simplifying things can help us, but sometimes things are too complex and the consequences too severe.
 For example, pilots need to have checklists for take-off, flight, landing and taxiing.
 The cost of failing to memorize all the items from the checklists could be a fatal accident with hundreds of people dying.
 Routines are easily forgotten under the stress or boredom.
 They can also be skipped, even though you remember them, because their importance can be dismissed.
 Checklists protect you from failures like these.
 My problem with a checklists are that I forget to have them with me or I forget to use them while I have them.
 I rely too much on my memory.

 Creating a checklist